 Asthma is not a pleasant condition even for adults, but it is especially hard for children.
 While the causes of asthma are still unknown to doctors, it doesn’t mean that a kid with such a respiratory condition cannot have a happy childhood and lead a normal life.
 Learn to make your home safe for asthmatic kids in four easy steps!

 Parents can keep asthma under control by introducing some simple lifestyle changes.
 If children grow up in a safe environment, they can even outgrow asthmatic conditions and be completely healthy adults.
+Keep in mind that allergies and asthma triggers can change.
+If you’re pregnant, then its a good idea to learn what causes allergies while your baby is developing.
+As a parent, we must stay vigilant in our homes.
 Here is a review of some tips that will help you make your home safe if your child is prone to asthma.

 1. Avoid Asthma Triggers

 Triggers are the things that cause asthma attacks and that you should avoid having in your home.
 Triggers are things like mold, dust mites, pollen, and smoke.
 Most people don’t even pay attention to such triggers, but if a kid is prone to asthma they can cause coughing, sneezing, and even trouble breathing.
 Triggers are not the causes of asthma, but they make its symptoms worse.
 It is important for parents to learn to control triggers in the house, especially in the room where a child spends most of his time.